IntelPython/dpctl/docs/doc_sources/beginners_guides/installation.rst

 Once ``dpctl`` is installed, use ``python -m dpctl --full-list`` to list recognized devices.

-For ``dpctl`` to target Intel GPU devices, appropriate drivers should be installed system wide.
+For ``dpctl`` to target Intel GPU devices, appropriate drivers should be installed systemwide.
 Please refer to `GPU installation guide <gpu_stack_installation_guide_>`_ for detailed instructions on how to install required drivers on Linux.